-As noted above, Section 1500 may oust the CFC of jurisdiction if a plaintiff files claims arising out of a single incident in multiple courts. -But, curiously, current law permits a "workaround," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order. -The availability of this work-around-to those able to find it-makes Section 1500's application all the more illogical.
+As noted above, Section 1500 may oust the CFC of jurisdiction if a plaintiff files claims arising out of a single incident in multiple courts.
+But, curiously, current law permits a "work-around," which enables plaintiffs with multiple claims against the United States to pursue all such claims, provided they file them in the right order.
+The availability of this work-around-to those able to find it-makes Section 1500's application all the more illogical.

 Under current law, Section 1500's application is determined as of the time the plaintiff files his complaint in the CFC.
-121 -Under this "time-of-filing" rule, 122 which originated in Tecon Engineers, Inc. v.
-United States, 123 Section 1500 bars a plaintiff's claim if it was pending in the district court at the time of filing in the CFC, even if the district court dismisses the action before the CFC adjudicates a motion to dismiss under Section 1500.- On the other hand, "a later filed district court action d[oes] not oust the [CFC] of jurisdiction under § 1500."
+Under this "time-of-filing" rule, Section 1500 bars a plaintiff's claim if it was pending in the district court at the time of filing in the CFC, even if the district court dismisses the action before the CFC adjudicates a motion to dismiss under Section